 You can also get paid to watch their pets if they’re going away for a long time, but this can be a lot more work than watching just the house because if something goes wrong with the pet(s), then you’ll need to find someone else who can take care of it until your client comes back from their trip (if at all).

 Director House Sitter is a professional house sitters network that hires people to care for homes while their owners are away.
 This job requires that you have a clean driving record and criminal record, as well as a clean background check.
 You must also be at least 18 years old and physically fit.

-Working from home is a beautiful thing, and it allows you to be more flexible and work in your own space.
-Some house sitters like to stay in the same place for their entire house sitting job, but some work from several different locations because they enjoy the flexibility of choosing which homes and areas they want to visit.
+Working from home is beautiful, and it allows you to be more flexible and work in your own space.
+Some house sitters like to stay in the same place for their entire house-sitting job, but some work from several different locations because they enjoy the flexibility of choosing which homes and areas they want to visit.

 Some house sitters also like working from clients’ homes when they are away because this allows them to earn some money while helping out a friend or family member who needs someone reliable looking after their property while on vacation or business trips.